 He has published and presented widely on both general psychological and addiction issues.
 He continues his academic and research interests through his academic appointments with NUHS and teaching in many counselling courses.
 His passion is to help therapists develop and hone their skills to effect real change in those they seek to help.

-Dr Winslow is also the founder and executive drector of Promises Pte Ltd, which is a mental health & addictions consulting and training company established to help healthcare professionals and individuals in Singapore.
+Dr Winslow is also the founder and executive director of Promises, a mental health & addictions clinic and training company established to help individuals in recovery and to train healthcare professionals and individuals in Singapore.

 Co-Founder and CEO